BusolaAM/alx-low_level_programming/0x02-functions_nested_loops/README.md

-s is the README file for C Programming 0x02-functions_nested_loops.
+# This the README file for C Programming 0x02-functions_nested_loops.
 In this file, you will find the following;

 0-putchar.c *a program that prints _putchar, followed by a new line*

 1-alphabet.c *a function that prints the alphabet, in lowercase, followed by a new line*